MeIorito/MARCPRIV/README.md

 ## Usage

 1. Launch the application.
-2. Adjust the scanner's height, tilt angle.
+2. Make sure that the scanner is at the lowest position and that the camera is perfectly straight.
-3. Manage keyframes through the "KEYFRAME MENU" button, allowing you to add, edit, and delete keyframes
+3. Manage keyframes through the "KEYFRAME MENU" button, allowing you to add, edit, and delete keyframes.
 3. Asjust the wait times to your desired time.
 4. adjust the pictures per keyframe to your desired amount.
 3. Click the "START CYCLE" button to initiate a scanning cycle.
 5. Use the "SET NEW ZERO" button to set a new tilt reference position for scanning if it drifted slightly.
 6. Try the "Keyframe Calculator" window to automatically calculate and add keyframes based on predefined patterns.
+(Still in BETA)

 ## Dependencies